 A task is simply as “a piece of work that needs to be undertaken”.
 Task management is the process of managing a task through different stages: planning, development, and completion.
 It works both on an individual and on a group level by getting people to accomplish their goals.

-Effective task management involves all the steps from planning it to setting a priority, including status, outlining the necessary resources for completion, notifications, and observation.
+Effective task management involves all the steps from planning to setting a priority, including status, outlining the necessary resources for completion, notifications, and observation.
 Additionally, task management is another fundamental skill for project managers in 2018.

 There are a lot of tools that can be used for task management: online calendars, workflow software and even project management software.
 All these help you outline different projects, tasks and clear statuses from all of them.